 CARE is open and continues to provide care for emergency and specialty patients.
-We have adopted the North Carolina State Veterinary Hospital model that allows us to continue to provide care while still following the tenets of social distancing.
 The following policies are intended to keep our clients and our staff healthy, while doing our part to slow the spread of disease in the community.

 Emergency Patients: If you are bringing your pet in for emergency evaluation:

 1. If your pet is in critical condition

 - Severe bleeding, trouble breathing, actively having a seizure